NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/overview.md

 ```

 Since this is a 1D model, the position argument that appears in the derivative and the potential
-is a real number.
+as 0.2 is a real number.
-Instead, for higher dimensional models with multiple atoms the position should be provided as
+For higher dimensional models with multiple atoms, the position will need to be provided as
 an `AbstractMatrix`.

 To understand how this can extend to another dimension, we can take a quick look at the